-Cefepime, a fourth-generation cephalosporin, is a trusted first-line agent with more than two decades of proven safety and clinical utility against susceptible gram-negative and positive bacteria.
-Taniborbactam (formerly VNRX-5133) is an injectable BLI that, in combination with cefepime, is a potential treatment option for patients with serious bacterial infections caused by resistant gram-negative bacteria.
-Cefepime-taniborbactam has in vitro and in vivo activity against difficult-to-treat resistant pathogens, including carbapenem-resistant Enterobacterales (CRE) and carbapenem-resistant Pseudomonas aeruginosa (CRPA) that produce extended-spectrum beta-lactamases (ESBL), AmpC beta-lactamases, oxacillinases (OXA), Klebsiella pneumonia carbapenemase (KPC), and metallo-beta-lactamases including Verona integron-encoded (VIM) and New Delhi metallo-beta-lactamases (NDM).
+Cefepime, a fourth-generation cephalosporin, is a widely used beta-lactam (BL) antibiotic with more than two decades of proven safety and clinical utility against susceptible gram-negative and gram-positive bacteria.
+Taniborbactam is a beta-lactamase inhibitor (BLI) that, in combination with cefepime, may offer a potential treatment option for patients with serious bacterial infections caused by difficult-to-treat drug resistant gram-negative bacteria, most notably carbapenem-resistant Enterobacterales (CRE) and carbapenem-resistant Pseudomonas aeruginosa (CRPA).
+Many of these organisms are also multidrug-resistant (MDR), further limiting treatment options.

 In addition to cUTI, Venatorx is pursuing HABP/VABP indication for cefepime-taniborbactam and is targeting study start in 2022.
 The Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response at the U.S. Department of Health and Human Services, announced an extension of the contract with Venatorx in August 2021 to support the development and studies needed for marketing authorization of cefepime-taniborbactam to treat HABP/VABP.
 Venatorx and BARDA will share the costs of the HABP/VABP clinical trial including site activation, patient enrollment, and completion.